Interoperability: Putting Patients at the Center of Care

-According to Bridge Connector’s Director of Solutions Engineering, John Milano, “The problem has evolved into a cultural situation.
+According to Bridge Connector’s Vice President of Solution Engineering, John Milano, “The problem has evolved into a cultural situation.
 Most legacy EHR systems historically required some heavy lifting to get to a place where the EHR could interface with another system, never mind being able to do so in a patient-centric way.
 Government regulations provided a catalyst to greatly increase the adoption of electronic health record systems, but those regulations can inadvertently delay certain innovations for some EHRs as well.
 However, if we can create a more positive patient-centric culture that promotes native, open systems when EHRs and other third-party platforms are being developed, data can be more easily consumable by the end-user, requiring less repetitive data input as well,” said Milano.
 “Less time on data input stands to greatly bolster provider–patient communication, which is key to putting patients at the center of care, improving their customer service experience, and ultimately, their care outcomes as well.”

 Patients are Entering the Catbird’s Seat